 The Gennadius Library offers a Medieval Greek Summer Session focused on the teaching of Medieval Greek.
 The Medieval Greek Summer Session, which was inaugurated in 2005, is offered every other year.
 The objective of the Summer Session is to familiarize students who have a sound foundation in Classical Greek with Medieval Greek language and philology by exposing them to primary sources, different kinds of literary genres, paleography and epigraphy as well as bibliographic and electronic tools, drawing on the resources of the Gennadius Library.
 The program also includes site and museum visits (visits include the Byzantine, the Benaki Museums and the National Library as well as tours of Byzantine Athens, Corinth, Mistra, Thessaloniki, and Hosios Loukas).
 A ratio of 10-12 students to 2 professors allows the creation of individual tutorial and assignments for each student determined by his/her specific needs and field of study.
 The session is geared to students enrolled in a graduate program in any field of Byzantine studies in a North American or European university.
 A minimum of two years of college level Classical Greek (or the equivalent) was required and a diagnostic test (available electronically) was administered to finalists before the final selection of students was made.

-The next Medieval Greek Summer Session will be held in July 2017.
-More information and applications will be available on this website in fall 2017.
+The next Medieval Greek Summer Session will be held in the summer of 2017.
+Link to more information.

 Ivan Drpic, Ph.D. candidate, Art History, Harvard University and American School Associate Fellow writes on the Byzantine Summer School: